phetsims/paper-land/docs/use/example-program.md

     // Global model for all programs
     const model = sharedData.model;

-    // Use scene.addChild( someNode ) to draw components in the Board. const scene = sharedData.scene;
+    // Use scene.addChild( someNode ) to draw components in the display. const scene = sharedData.scene;

-    // Create the NumberProperty and add to the board model const valueProperty = new phet.axon.NumberProperty( range.min, {
+    // Create the NumberProperty and add to the display model const valueProperty = new phet.axon.NumberProperty( range.min, {
       range: range
     } );
     phet.paperLand.addModelComponent( propertyName, valueProperty );

-    // Print the value to the board for debugging scratchpad.valueText = new phet.scenery.Text( '', {
+    // Print the value to the display for debugging scratchpad.valueText = new phet.scenery.Text( '', {
       font: new phet.scenery.Font( { size: fontSize } ),
       leftTop: new phet.dot.Vector2( textLeft, textTop ),